cu-mkp/m-k-manuscript-data/_texts/p-109v_tl.md

 ## Killing snakes for molding

-Some put a drop of <span class="m">aqua fortis</span> into their mouths, which stupefies them, so that the head and the body look dead.
-But the head is still alive, and when you stick it with a needle in order to fix it to your mold, it moves and spoils and undoes everything.
-Therefore, to kill your snake, put it into a bottle filled with good <span class="m">vinegar</span> and some <span class="m">spirits</span>.
-Do the same with lizards and other similar animals.
+Some put a drop of <span class="m">aqua fortis</span> into their mouths, which stupefies them, so that the head & the body look dead.
+But the head is still alive, and when you stick it with a needle in order to fix it to your mold, it moves & spoils & undoes everything.
+Therefore, to kill your snake, put it into a bottle filled with good <span class="m">vinegar</span> & some <span class="m">spirits</span>.
+Do the same with lizards & other similar animals.

 > *at left bottom margin*
 >
 >
->   If you want to keep them, you can put them in a pipe full of <span class="m">dirt</span> in a garden outdoors, but it is necessary that the pipe be covered with <span class="m">latten wire</span>, because otherwise, the snakes will crawl and climb up quite high.
+>   If you want to keep them, you can put them in a pipe full of <span class="m">dirt</span> in a garden outdoors, but it is necessary that the pipe be covered with <span class="m">latten wire</span>, because otherwise, the snakes will crawl & climb up quite high.